top of page

 google scholar.png

-João Conde is a Group Leader, Professor and Vice-Dean for Research at NOVA Medical School, NOVA Medical Research, Universidade NOVA de Lisboa.
-In 2014, he received his PhD in Biology with a specialization in NanoBiotechnology from the Universidade NOVA de Lisboa and the Universidad de Zaragoza as part of the FP7 European Consortium NanoScieE+-NanoTruck for the development of multifunctional gold nanoparticles for gene silencing.
+João Conde is a Group Leader, Professor and Vice-Dean for Research at NOVA Medical School, NOVA Medical Research, Comprehensive Health Research Centre (CHRC), Universidade NOVA de Lisboa.
+He holds a Habilitation (Agregação) in Biomedicine (2023), with a specialization in Precision Medicine and Oncogenomics.
+His expertise spans oncogenomics, nanomedicine and gene therapy, with a strong focus on precision medicine in oncology.
+In 2013, he received his PhD in Biology with a specialization in NanoBiotechnology from the Universidade NOVA de Lisboa and the Universidad de Zaragoza as part of the FP7 European Consortium NanoScieE+-NanoTruck for the development of multifunctional gold nanoparticles for gene silencing.
 Following that, he was a Marie Curie Fellow at the Massachusetts Institute of Technology, the Harvard-MIT Division for Health Sciences and Technology, and Queen Mary University of London's School of Engineering and Materials Science.
 From 2017 to 2019, he was a Junior Investigator at the Instituto de Medicina Molecular.
 In 2019, he won an ERC Starting Grant from the European Research Council (1.5M€) to build a genetic biobarcode to profile breast cancer heterogeneity.
-He is also a co-founder of the biotech company TargTex, Targeted Therapeutics for Glioblastoma Multiforme (Funding ~20M€, European Innovation Council Accelerator - 14M€).
-Since 2020, he is also part of the Global Burden of Disease (GBD) Consortium from the Institute for Health Metrics and Evaluation (IHME), University of Washington.
+He is also a co-founder of the biotech company TargTex, Targeted Therapeutics for Glioblastoma Multiforme (Funding ~18M€, European Innovation Council Accelerator - 14M€).
+Since 2020, he is also a Senior Collaborator of the Global Burden of Disease (GBD) Consortium from the Institute for Health Metrics and Evaluation (IHME), University of Washington.
 In 2023, he partnered with Vector Bioscience Cambridge and AstraZeneca to develop RNA-based cancer therapies from the European Innovation Council Transition (2.5M€).
 In 2023, was elected for the Scientific Advisory Board of FCT: Fundação para a Ciência e a Tecnologia.
 Since 2024, he has been on the Scientific Advisory board of Vector Bioscience Cambridge.
+In 2025, NOVA Medical School was awarded ~6.5M€ (FEDER and Haddad Foundation) to build a preclinical-to-clinical hub and a medical innovation center with João Conde as one of the scientific coordinators.

 Principal Investigator